ogrefish/abb_model_demo/README.md

   * plan for future extensions / adaptations without implementing them before they're needed
   * implement working versions of models using 2024-current libraries (PyTorch, XGBoost)

+## Code Sample

+A greatly streamlined and working code sample is found in the script below.
+It is intended to be digestible in about 5 minutes for those familiar with training PyTorch NN models.

+    python abb_model_demo/scripts/oak_nn_code_sample.py

 ## Usage

+The NN and XGB models can be trained using the full (OO) project component and pipeline code using the scripts below.
+Install instructions are given first.

     git clone https://github.com/ogrefish/abb_model_demo.git
     [create and activate a python virtual environment]